dcreemer/sample/README.md

 ## Using the project

-Clone this project into your own, new repository, and edit the references to `sample` to your own project name.
+Clone this project into your own, new repository, and change the references to `sample` to your own project name.
 In particular, be sure to edit `pyproject.toml`.
-You can then bootstrap your development and runtime environment, and verify that the tests pass with:
+You can then bootstrap your development and runtime environment, and verify that the tests pass:

 ```sh
 $ make boot